“You need to go on the waitlist for the public health system, and with cancer, you don’t want to wait”

 “I had two lots of surgery, chemo, and a lot of time off work and I ran out of paid leave and had to personally fund any extra time I had off.”

-This meant they ended up just digging deeper into their credit card‘to just get by’.
+This meant they ended up just digging deeper into their credit cards ‘to just get by’.
 They were getting deeper and deeper into credit card debt.

 Things have begun to improve for Helen and Craig.
 Helen is four years into remission with no evidence of further cancer and their family situation has improved.
 Their grandchild now attends a school that can support him properly, which means Craig no longer needs to provide homeschooling.